A General Pairwise Comparison Model for Extremely Sparse Networks: Problem setup

-Recall that $ \u \in \R^n$ denotes the latent scores of the subjects of interest.
-In the general framework, the outcome of comparison between distinct subjects $i, j\in [n]$ is modeled by a random variable $ X_{ij} $, with density (mass) function given by $f(x; u_i - u_j)$ for some \textit{valid} function $ f $, which is defined as follows.
-The distribution of $X_{ij}$ depends only on $u_i-u_j$, which is called the \emph{relative score} between $i$ and $j$.
+Let $ \u \in \R^n$ be the latent score vector of the subjects of interest.
+In the general framework, the comparison outcome between subjects $i, j\in [n]$ is modeled via a random variable $ X_{ij} $, with density (mass) function given by $f(x; u_i - u_j)$ for some \textit{valid} function $ f $, which is defined below.
+Note that the distribution of $X_{ij}$ depends only on $u_i-u_j$, which is called the \emph{relative score} between $i$ and $j$.